Michel Pagliaro: Career

 Pagliaro was born and raised in Montreal.
 He began performing in 1962, at the age of 13.
 In 1965, he began making his first records.
 Pagliaro's first nationally English-charted hit was his 1970 single "Give Us One More Chance".
 Other significant hits in English include "Lovin' You Ain't Easy" (1971) which reached Number 31 on the UK Singles Chart in February 1972, "Rainshowers" (1972), "Some Sing Some Dance" (1972), and "What The Hell I Got" (1975).
 Pagliaro was the first Canadian artist to score top 40 hits on both the anglophone and francophone pop charts in Canada.

-Michel Pagliaro also produced the first album of his son Roman's group, Les Fous de la Reine, which won both Musiqualité and Diapason music contests in 2014.
-Their first two singles, La Guillotine and La face cachée de la neige were met with positive reception and played regularly on commercial radio stations, notably CKOI-FM.
-He continues to perform.
+Michel Pagliaro also produced the first album of his son Roman's group Les Fous de la Reine, which won both Musiqualité and Diapason music contests in 2014.
+That album's first two singles, La Guillotine and La face cachée de la neige, got a positive reception and were played regularly on commercial radio stations, including CKOI-FM.
+He was still performing as of 2016.

 Awards

 At the Juno Awards of 1975, Pagliaro was nominated for the Male Vocalist of the Year award.
 Pagliaro received the Governor General's Performing Arts Award for Lifetime Artistic Achievement, Canada's highest honour in the performing arts, in 2008.
 His song "J'entends frapper", a major hit in Quebec, was inducted into the Canadian Songwriters Hall of Fame in 2010.

 In 2002, Pagliaro was the recipient of the National Achievement Award at the annual Francophone SOCAN Awards held in Montreal.

+In 2025, Pagliaro was inducted into the Canadian Songwriters Hall of Fame.

 Discography

 Studio albums

-Although several of Pagliaro's albums have the same title, releases listed are not reissues.
+Pagliaro sometimes made different albums with the same title.
+All releases listed here are originals, not reissues.